touki653/php-ftp-wrapper/docs/setup.md

 ?>
 ```

-# Setting up the helper
+# Setting up with the helper

 The easiest way to instanciate the main FTP helper is to use its factory